 Why a statue?

 Today we're facing a climate emergency.
 Our skies are emptying of birds.
 A statue of Emily Williamson will provide a focus for a new generation of young people, helping them understand the value of nature and the power of activism.
 We need to fight for our birds and biodiversity.
 With the right educational engagement, a statue can be a powerful catalyst for change.
 Emily Williamson's story is an inspiring one.
 One voice can make a difference.
+Right now, we're crowdfunding for Eve Shepherd's winning design.

-Hear me in action: 4m
+See me in action: 4m

 Tessa has toured extensively as a speaker, sharing her passion for original research and storytelling – from Beverley Hills Women's Club, to London's V&A Museum; from New York's General Society of Mechanics and Tradesmen, to the servants' quarters of the National Trust's Erddig Hall in Wales.
 She's equally happy to talk in grand or more intimate settings, and is a popular Zoom lecturer.